-Overreliance on email, IM, social and other technologies designed to make communication easier ends up compromising the trust and human connections that effective teams are built on.
+Over reliance on email, messaging, social and other technologies designed to make communication easier ends up compromising the trust and human connections that effective teams are built on.
 About 70% of communication is nonverbal, so it can already be difficult to misinterpret important social cues in person.
 Add the barriers imposed by screens, and it’s even harder to truly understand one another.
 Ideas don’t flow as freely, collaborative work can take longer, and social bonding suffers.

 This was a major cause of concern among our panel participants.
 In fact, one executive told us he spends 90% of his day managing his team’s communication.
 He’s not alone: so many business leaders I talk with say they’re spending too much of their time, resources and effort helping their workforces stay in touch and operate as united teams.

 It’s critical to rethink how we integrate technology into our teams, and to seek out individuals who approach it as a tool, not a crutch.
 Who are as comfortable talking face to face as they are via IM, and who don’t hesitate to pick up the phone or schedule a coffee when a subject would be better addressed in person.
 And who, when they are communicating online, are adept at interpreting and conveying the nonverbal cues that can make or break an interaction.

 2. Hybrid teams need to hit the ground running.